All posts

 Funds in transit may become inaccessible during payroll deadlines, tax deadlines, or supplier payments.
 The operational pressure compounds in ways that extend far beyond the frozen amount.

 And once a processor relationship ends — whether voluntarily or forced — it creates a record.
 That record may surface in future applications elsewhere.
-Processors often share termination data through industry networks.
+When different platforms see different stories about the same business, the friction compounds across every new application.
+Processors often share termination data through industry networks such as the MATCH list (Mastercard) and similar databases.

 Recovery takes longer than expected